OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Password.md

 # Password

-If your account is not controlled by an external user management system (ses [Login](../login_registration/index.md)), you can change your password in your personal menu, section configuration.
+If your account is not controlled by an external user management system (see [Login Concept](../login_registration/Login_Concept.md)), you can change your password in your personal menu, section configuration.

 ![](assets/password_change_v1_en.png)